JohnVersus/gpt-actions-python-vercel-boilerplate/readme.md

 cd your_project_name
 ```

-2. Create an venv and install the required dependencies:
+2. Create a venv and install the required dependencies:

 ```bash
 python3 -m venv venv